CorgiOnNeptune/rover-assignment-dotnet/README.md

 dotnet test
 ```

-Screenshot note
+Screenshot note:
-The screenshot doesn't have a way to view on the frontend.
+There isn't functionality to view the screenshot on the frontend.
 It does get saved in `RoverSolution/Rover.Api/Data/simulations.json` under the screenshot property.

-You can view the image by decoding the base64 via a tool [like this](https://jaredwinick.github.io/base64-image-viewer/?ref=tiny-helpers).
+You can view the image by decoding the base64 via a decoder tool [like this](https://jaredwinick.github.io/base64-image-viewer/?ref=tiny-helpers).

 ## My Initial Thoughts and Plan